jizizang/p13n-takehome-ml/README.md

 ## What you need to do

-You need to analyze the dataset and develop a strategy for optimally predicting whether or not a click will occur in the future.
+You need to analyze the dataset and develop a strategy for optimally predicting the probability a click will occur in the future.
 You should then train a model to predict the probability of click occuring based on the data in the dataset `sampled_test`.
 The output from this prediction should be a number between 0 and 1.
 This project should take you approximately
 3 hours to complete.
 (Don't choose a compute intensive ml algorithm when training your model.
 We mostly care about your